 Velvet durags are really great however, you may be shocked to hear that although very stylish and comfortable, these velvet durags do not do a very good job at laying the hair down.
 They are beautiful looking rags, but after testing them I found that they have sub par compression capabilities.
-I have coarse hair aka “nappy” and after weeks of testing and nights of sleeping with velvet durags, I found that they failed to effectively lay may waves down as well as my silky and polyester-satin mix durags.
+I have coarse hair aka “nappy” and after weeks of testing and nights of sleeping with velvet durags, I found that they failed to effectively lay my waves down as well as my silky and polyester-satin mix durags.

 I would say that velvet durags are great for comfort and style, but when it comes to use for bettering/maintaining 360 waves you should opt to use a silky or poly-satin mix fabric durag.
 Maybe you can wear your velvet on top of your silky when in public.
 That way you can look stylish while getting the benefits of having your hair laid dow.
 That can be the ultimate way to have your hair laid all while looking super fresh.

 “Silky” or Silk durags are another popular option when it comes to durag options.
 Silky durags have been around for a very long time.
 They have recently become much more popular after the “silky durag or die” trend popped off on Instagram.
 The trend involved people throwing non-silky durags out of windows, lighting them on fire, and comedically disposing of non-silkys, mostly polyester durags, in many different creative ways.
 The trend was very entertaining, but are silky durags really that much better than polyester and other non-silky du rags?